satzbeleg/keras-hrp/README.md

 The "Evidence" project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - [433249742](https://gepris.dfg.de/gepris/projekt/433249742) (GU 798/27-1; GE 1119/11-1).

 ### Citation
+Please cite the arXiv Preprint when using this software for any purpose.

 ```
 @misc{hamster2023rediscovering,